 The Brave 7 LE action camera is weatherproof and can survive all shooting situations in vlogging.
 The IPX7 waterproof architecture will shield the action camera from fog, snow, and water splashing.
-With a revolutionary dual-color screen design, you can use the vibrant front screen to satisfy your selfie needs, and the 2-inch rear touch screen makes it simpler to use than ever before, even for beginners.
+With a front-facing screen, you can use the vibrant front screen to satisfy your selfie needs, and the 2-inch rear touch screen makes it simpler to use than ever before, even for beginners.
 This action camera can take high-quality 4 K 30Fps video and 20MP pictures, enabling you to make vlogging videos.

 If you are a beginner who just wants to give vlogging a shot and are not ready to commit, AKASO is a good choice for you.